Doctor's sausage

 In accordance with the legislation of the Eurasian Economic Union, no meat products may be released using names that are similar to the names of meat products established by interstate (regional) standards, with the exception of meat products manufactured according to these standards.
-In the technical regulations, as an example of such a name, "Doctor's sausage" (along with some others) is given.
+In the technical regulations, as an example of such a name, "doctor's sausage" (along with some others) is given.

 History

-This sausage was first produced in 1936, after the All-Russian Research Institute of the Meat Industry developed a recipe for sausage and the technology for its production.
+This sausage was first produced in the Soviet Union in 1936, after the All-Russian Research Institute of the Meat Industry developed a recipe for sausage and the technology for its production.
 Its first production run was carried out at the Moscow Meat Processing Plant named after Anastas Mikoyan.
-The sausage was intended to be a dietary supplement for people exhibiting signs of prolonged starvation (specifically "patients with compromised health as a result of the Civil War"), hence its name.
-Because it was a mild-tasting, inexpensive and relatively healthy source of meat, Doctor's Sausage became very popular in the USSR.
+The sausage was intended to be a dietary supplement for people exhibiting signs of prolonged starvation (specifically "patients with compromised health as a result of the civil war"), hence its name.
+Because it was a mild-tasting, inexpensive and relatively healthy source of meat, doctor's sausage became very popular in the USSR.
+It is still produced today in Russia and many post-Soviet states.

-The recipe
+Recipe

-The exact recipe for Doctor's Sausage, which was used as an industry standard from 1936 to 1974:
+The recipe for doctor's sausage, which was used as an industry standard from 1936 to 1974: